CPU cache: Two-way set associative cache

 If each location in the main memory can be cached in either of two locations in the cache, one logical question is: which one of the two?
 The simplest and most commonly used scheme, shown in the right-hand diagram above, is to use the least significant bits of the memory location's index as the index for the cache memory, and to have two entries for each index.
 One benefit of this scheme is that the tags stored in the cache do not have to include that part of the main memory address which is implied by the cache memory's index.
 Since the cache tags have fewer bits, they require fewer transistors, take less space on the processor circuit board or on the microprocessor chip, and can be read and compared faster.
-Also LRU is especially simple since only one bit needs to be stored for each pair.
+Also LRU algorithm is especially simple since only one bit needs to be stored for each pair.